material-motion/material-motion/overview.md

 Open source projects are often driven by a core group of interested individuals.
 This presents an important risk to consider: what happens when the core group moves on to other projects?

 We're applying a community structure in which responsibility is shared early and often.
 We have gate keepers at important steps in the process (cutting a release, pushing to stable).
 We hope to grow that pool of gate keepers in the future.

+## Some things we hope to build

+- Motion runtimes on various platforms.
+These should allow expression of declarative motion.
+- A common motion language that spans platforms.
+- Real-time motion debugging tools.
+- Creative tools for creating declarative motion.